Aliases for HLA-DRA Gene

 External Ids for HLA-DRA Gene

 HLA-DRA is one of the HLA class II alpha chain paralogues.
 This class II molecule is a heterodimer consisting of an alpha and a beta chain, both anchored in the membrane.
-It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
-Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
+This molecule is expressed on the surface of various antigen presenting cells such as B lymphocytes, dendritic cells, and monocytes/macrophages, and plays a central role in the immune system and response by presenting peptides derived from extracellular proteins, in particular, pathogen-derived peptides to T cells.
 The alpha chain is approximately 33-35 kDa and its gene contains 5 exons.
 Exon 1 encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, and exon 4 encodes the transmembrane domain and the cytoplasmic tail.
-DRA does not have polymorphisms in the peptide binding part and acts as the sole alpha chain for DRB1, DRB3, DRB4 and DRB5. [provided by RefSeq, Jul 2008]
+DRA does not have polymorphisms in the peptide binding part and acts as the sole alpha chain for DRB1, DRB3, DRB4 and DRB5. [provided by RefSeq, Aug 2020]

 GeneCards Summary for HLA-DRA Gene

 HLA-DRA (Major Histocompatibility Complex, Class II, DR Alpha) is a Protein Coding gene.
-Diseases associated with HLA-DRA include picardi-lassueur-little syndrome and mhc class ii deficiency.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
-GO annotations related to this gene include MHC class II receptor activity.
-An important paralog of this gene is HLA-DMA.
+Diseases associated with HLA-DRA include Graham-Little-Piccardi-Lassueur Syndrome and Penicillin Allergy.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
+An important paralog of this gene is HLA-DPA1.